-Definition: Analyst Job Satisfaction is the percentage of analysts in a Service Desk who are either satisfied or very satisfied with their jobs.
+Definition: Analyst Job Satisfaction is the percentage of analysts in an Enterprise Service Desk who are either satisfied or very satisfied with their jobs.

-$$\label{eq:Analyst Job Satisfaction} Analyst \textit{Job Satisfaction} = \frac{\textit{Number of satisfied analysts}}{\textit{Total number of analysts surveyed}}$$
+$Analyst \textit{Job Satisfaction} = \frac{\textit{Number of satisfied analysts}}{\textit{Total number of analysts surveyed}}$

 Why it's important: Analyst Job Satisfaction is a proxy for analyst morale.
-And morale, while difficult to measure, affects performance on almost every metric in the Service Desk.
-High-performance Service Desks almost always have high levels of Analyst Job Satisfaction.
-A Service Desk can control and improve its performance on this metric through training, coaching, and career pathing.
+And morale, while difficult to measure, affects performance on almost every metric in the Enterprise Service Desk.
+High-performance Enterprise Service Desks almost always have high levels of Analyst Job Satisfaction.
+A Enterprise Service Desk can control and improve its performance on this metric through training, coaching, and career pathing.